alessiogandelli/tweets-to-topic-network/README.md

 # Classes
 The pipeline is divided into three classes, each of them is independent and can be used separately.

-- *Data_processor*: takes the two json files (or just one) and creates a pandas dataframe with all the tweets in english.
+- *Data_processor*: takes the two json files (or just one) and creates a pandas dataframe with all the tweets .
 It also creates a cache of the dataframe in csv and pickle format.

 - *Topic_modeler*: takes a dataframe and labels the tweets with a topic using BERTopic.
 It also creates a cache of the labeled dataframe in csv and pickle format.